macoto00/Frontend-Developer-Code-Lessons/Final Projects Showdown/README.md

 The points to cover:

-- Introduction (what is it, why is it)
+- introduction (what is it, why is it)
 - show and explain HTML
 - show and explain CSS
 - show and explain JS